jsitera/MC-RCON-MQTT/README.md

 The script runs on the Minecraft server accessing locally the RCON port.
 It subscribes to a particular topic on MQTT server and waits for messages.
 Wher a message is received the on_message routine genarates appropriate Minecraft command and sends it to the server console.
 # Demo setup
 The script is feeded by temperature/humidity sensor and generates commands to update a particular sign.
 The real world measurement is visible in the Minecraft world.
 We have the sensor in our real world greenhouse and the sign in the Minecraft is located on the greenhouse located there.
+Even the plants in the greenhouse can change its look based on the actual temperature (the script issues appropriate clone command).